GitBruno/docxicml/README.md

 ------------------
 The following features are currently supported:

+* Custom Paragraph Styles

+* Custom Character Styles

+* Bold, italics

 * Headings
-  Yet to be implemented

 * Lists
   Yet to be implemented

-* Tables.
+* Tables
   Yet to be implemented

 * Footnotes and endnotes.
   Yet to be implemented

-* Images.
+* Images
   Yet to be implemented

-* Bold, italics, underlines, strikethrough, superscript and subscript.
+* Underlines, strikethrough, superscript and subscript.
   Yet to be implemented

 * Links.